fribbels/Fribbels-Epic-7-Optimizer/README.md

 - Mac - "The application "FribbelsE7Optimizer" can't be opened.
   - Try unzipping the file using Unarchiver from the app store instead of Archive Utility.
 [Example](https://i.imgur.com/y9uGQcH.png)
   - Try downloading the .dmg file if you were using the zip/app file.
   - Can't resize Bluestacks to 1600x900.
 Resize to 1600x900 through options, then restart Bluestacks, then click the green button to fullscreen Bluestacks.
 After its fullscreened, screenshots will come out as 1600x900.
+See possible Bluestacks workaround [here](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/commit/94b8730e94e6323b278265ab46f6602ed7822c22#r45552268).

 ## Contact me

-Feel free to contact me on discord at fribbels#7526 with questions or comments.
-If you ran into any issues, please check out the troubleshooting steps above first.
+Feel free to contact me on discord at fribbels#7526 with questions or comments or ideas.
+If you ran into any issues, please check out the [troubleshooting](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/#troubleshooting) section above.

-If you want to show support for the optimizer, you can [buy me a coffee!](https://www.buymeacoffee.com/fribbels)
+If you want to show support for the optimizer, you can [buy me a coffee](https://www.buymeacoffee.com/fribbels) or come say hi on discord!